d-dantte/Axis.Ion/BinarySpec.md

    16. Caret
    17. BTick
    18. Pipe
    19. Tilde
+   Operators are a sequence of one or more or the above characters, and so are stored using a similar technique as [ion-int](#ion-int).
+   The symbols are represented as a single ascii byte, and stored contiguously with the char-count represented using the custom-metadata, or a `var-int`.
 2. Quoted symbol: In this form, following the type-metadata is a series of `var-bytes` that represent the number of unicode characters present in the symbol.
 Beyond the count, are the bytes for the unicode characters.
+Note that the quotes aren't serialized, as they are implied by the type itself
 3. Identifier: Similar to `quoted symbol` except for allowing only a limited set of characters.
    See [here](https://amazon-ion.github.io/ion-docs/docs/spec.html#symbol).
+4. ID: The ID state exists when a quoted/identifier symbol has extra information stored in the custom-metadata section of the metadata byte.
+The information here represents the number of bytes needed to store the value of the symbol's ID.

 ## Ion Blob

 ### Type-Metadata
-- `[....-1001]`
+- `[....-1011]`
-- 9 (dec)
+- 11 (dec)
-- 0x9 (hex)
+- 0xB (hex)

 ### Custom-Metadata
 - null: `[..1.-1001]`